Florence Price

-Florence Beatrice Price (née Smith; April 9, 1887 – June 3, 1953) was an American classical composer, pianist, organist and music teacher.
+Florence Beatrice Price (née Smith; April 9, 1887/88 – June 3, 1953) was an American classical composer, pianist, organist, and music teacher.
 Born in Little Rock, Arkansas, Price was educated at the New England Conservatory of Music, and was active in Chicago from 1927 until her death in 1953.
 Price is noted as the first African-American woman to be recognized as a symphonic composer, and the first to have a composition played by a major orchestra.
-Price composed over 300 works: four symphonies, four concertos, as well as choral works, art songs, chamber music and music for solo instruments.
+Price composed over 300 works: four symphonies, four concertos, as well as choral works, art songs, chamber music, and music for solo instruments.
 In 2009, a substantial collection of her works and papers was found in her abandoned summer home.

 Biography

 Early life and education

-Florence Beatrice Smith was born to Florence (Gulliver) and James H. Smith on April 9, 1887, in Little Rock, Arkansas, one of three children in a mixed-race family.
+Florence Beatrice Smith was born to Florence (Gulliver) and James H. Smith on April 9, 1887 or 1888, in Little Rock, Arkansas, one of three children in a mixed-race family.
 Her father was the only African-American dentist in the city, and her mother was a music teacher who guided Florence's early musical training.
 Despite racial issues of the era, her family was well respected and did well within their community.
-She gave her first piano performance at the age of four and had her first composition published at the age of 11.
+She took piano lessons from her mother at the age of three and gave her first piano performance at the age of four; her first composition is published at the age of 11.

 She attended school at a Catholic convent, and in 1901, at age 14, she graduated as valedictorian of her class.
-In 1902, after high school, she enrolled in the New England Conservatory of Music in Boston, Massachusetts, with a double major in organ and piano teaching.
+In 1903, she enrolled in the New England Conservatory of Music in Boston, Massachusetts, with a double major in piano pedagogy and organ performance.
 Initially, she passed as Mexican to avoid racial discrimination against African Americans, listing her hometown as "Pueblo, Mexico".
 At the Conservatory, she studied composition and counterpoint with composers George Chadwick and Frederick Converse.
 Also while there, Smith wrote her first string trio and symphony.
 She graduated in 1906 with honors, and with both an artist diploma in organ and a teaching certificate.